Penguin-Spy/lunar-media/README.md

 # lunar media
-simple media player using lua and libvlc. ~~interactive CLI only, no GUI.~~ GUI using raygui
+simple media player using lua and libvlc. ~~interactive CLI only, no GUI.~~ GUI using SDL2

 # License
 Copyright © Penguin_Spy 2024